-Classroom teachers spend an insane amount of money out of pocket each year buying classroom supplies.
-Additionally, many of us, including myself, have turned to Amazon for classroom items because it’s so easy to do.
-If you are tired of spending your own money to enhance your classroom and curriculum, I highly suggest you check out the Amazon Wish List Feature.
-This is quickly becoming a game changer for teachers across the globe!
-I’ve already had parents purchase multiple items off my own list.
-(Not a fan of Amazon?
-Many other websites offer wish lists and registries.
+Classroom teachers spend an incredible amount of money out of pocket each year buying classroom supplies.
+Additionally, many of us have turned to Amazon for classroom items because it’s so easy to do.
+If you’re tired of spending your own money to enhance your classroom and curriculum, I highly suggest you check out the Amazon Wish List feature.
+This is quickly becoming a game changer for teachers across the globe.
+I’ve already had parents purchase multiple items off my own Amazon Teacher Wish List.
+(Many other websites also offer wish lists and registries.
 Consider Target, Oriental Trading, or even GiftYou.)

 When you share, the list will change from private to shared, allowing only those with the link to see it.
-Setting the list to public allows anyone to donate items to your classroom, regardless if you sent the link or not.
+Setting the list to public allows anyone to donate items to your classroom, regardless of whether you sent the link or not.
 This is entirely up to you, depending on your comfort level.
-Regardless, it is up to the gift fairy to add his or her name on the packing slip or to keep the donation anonymous.
+Either way, it is up to the gift fairy to add his or her name on the packing slip or to keep the donation anonymous.